bem/bem-sdk/packages/graph/README.md

  */

 /**
- * Registers a new vertex for the specified BEM entity and technology.
- *
  * @param {BemEntityName} entity — Representation of the BEM entity name.
  * @param {string} [tech] — Tech of the BEM entity.
  * @returns {BemGraph.Vertex} — A created vertex with methods that allow you to link it with other vertices.